QuarkNerd/blog/jphillpotts/_posts/2013-06-17-scala-macros-part-4.md

   - jphillpotts
 layout: default_post
 source: site
-summary: Using MongoDB for persistence
+summary: In the final article in the series, we take the RESTful API we've created and integrate it with MongoDB for persistence using the Salat library.
 ---

 In <a href="{{site.baseurl}}{% post_url 2013-06-05-scala-macros-part-1 %}">the</a>